fusion809/fusion809.github.io-old2/_posts/2016/08/IDE-TE/18-kdevelop.md

 KDevelop features source code editor support (including syntax highlighting, autocompletion, autoindentation, *etc.*) for its six programming languages, it also has in-built support for git and compilers/interpreters for C, C++, PHP and Python.

 ### Obtaining It
 It is in the official repositories of the majority of Linux distributions.
-Although very few, if any, have started packing the 5.0.0 release of KDevelop yet, so if you would like to try it the KDE Development Team has provided a [64-bit AppImage build](http://download.kde.org/stable/kdevelop/5.0.0/bin/linux/KDevelop-5.0.0-1-x86_64.AppImage) of it.
+Although few have started packing the 5.x release of KDevelop yet, so if you would like to try it the KDE Development Team has provided a [64-bit AppImage build](http://download.kde.org/stable/kdevelop/5.0.1/bin/linux/KDevelop-5.0.1-x86_64.AppImage) of it.

 ### Advantages (Pros)
 * Easy to install.